opentofu/opentofu/rfc/20240529-OpenTofu-Specific-Code-Override.md

 The technical change required to implement this RFC is fairly simple:
 1. We need to change the `internal/configs` package that loads `.tf` files to also load `.tofu` files (and all other file extensions mentioned in the [Supported Scenarios](#Supported-Scenarios) section).
 2. We need to ignore the `.tf` files when a `.tofu` file exists with the same name.
+3. We need to add DEBUG logs about which files were loaded and which were ignored, so users can understand what is happening in their project if issues occurs.
-3. Support the new files as part of the `fmt` [command](https://opentofu.org/docs/cli/commands/fmt/) - extend the relevant code in [here](https://github.com/opentofu/opentofu/blob/7a713ccd833c10a315e2397da80923215da45332/internal/command/fmt.go#L32).
+4.Support the new files as part of the `fmt` [command](https://opentofu.org/docs/cli/commands/fmt/) - extend the relevant code in [here](https://github.com/opentofu/opentofu/blob/7a713ccd833c10a315e2397da80923215da45332/internal/command/fmt.go#L32).

 We have a working [proof of concept](https://github.com/opentofu/opentofu/issues/1328) and the implementation will be very similar to it.
 So the change in the code is very minimal and isolated to specific locations in the codebase.